revuel/PatternOmatic/README.md

 *Play with the library*
 ```
+"""
-""" PatternOmatic library client example.
-Find linguistic patterns to be used by the Spacy R.B.
-Matcher """
+PatternOmatic library client example.
+Find linguistic patterns to be used by the spaCy Rule Based Matcher

+"""
 from PatternOmatic.api import find_patterns, Config

 if __name__ == '__main__':